 - Wedding date will be reserved for you and we’ll tell you individually about the next step in English, German, Russian or Danish.

-- Preparation of documents for registration is also something we take care of, so everything is ready for when in come for the registration.
+- Preparation of documents for registration is also something we take care of, so everything is ready for when in come to get married.
 The wedding ceremony of homosexuals is not different from the wedding ceremony of heterosexual – when we look at the documents, there is no difference either.

 Same-Sex Marriage in Denmark – Which Documents Needed?

 - Divorce Declaration, if one of you has been divorced.